-Sometime in the late 1960s or early 1970s, “Copenhagen” had a new master pressing plate made up, substituting the version of “Mr. Wong” recorded for UTC-8, rather than the original 78 release.
+Sometime in the late 1960s or early 1970s, An Evening in Copenhagen had a new master pressing plate made up, substituting the version of “Mr. Wong” recorded for UTC-8, rather than the original 78 release.
 Oddly, it starts out with a tape machine coming up to speed – the version heard on UTC-8 doesn’t have this speed anomaly.

 “Irma’s Weekend”, originally a two-sided 78 recording, was edited slightly at the beginning, middle side change, and at the end to make it sound more like a continuously recorded routine, rather than a 78 release.
 It wasn’t edited for content, as was “The Wedding” and “The Raid”.